hikasami/.github/profile/README.md

 ### 👓 Appendix

-See what's next on our [public roadmap](https://github.com/hikasami/roadmap) ✨ and [let us know](https://github.com/hikasami/feedback) if you have any suggestions 🙇‍♂️.
+[let us know](https://github.com/orgs/hikasami/discussions/categories/feedback) if you have any suggestions 🙇‍♂️.
 Oh, and by the way, we are always hiring talented, passionate people to [join our team](https://discord.gg/A8dgfBVRav), write to jadnast 🙌.

 ---